Electric Bike Buying Guide

 Shimano recommends that you store and charge your Shimano battery between 50 and 68 degrees Fahrenheit.
 For long term storage, a battery should not be fully charged.

-An ebike motor is powered by a rechargeable battery, and like any battery-powered device, you will need to charge it.
-It’s as simple as charging your phone.
-You plug it into a wall outlet.
+Like a phone or laptop, an ebike is powered by a rechargeable battery.
 An ebike battery takes 2.5 to 6 hours to charge, depending on the battery size and type.
 Some companies offer optional fast chargers or higher amp chargers to reduce charging time.
 The battery range off a single charge depends on a number of factors including assistance mode, tire pressure, starting and stopping, wind conditions, cadence, temperature, hills, and weight.
 There are things you can do to prolong the life of your battery, like charging it regularly, and never using, charging, or storing it in extreme temperatures.
 While the annual electricity cost of an ebike will vary depending on your electricity rate and how much you ride it, charging an ebike typically costs less than $4 per year.
 Batteries have a limited number of charge/discharge cycles upon which the battery will no longer provide the range that it did when new.
 A charge cycle is calculated by how discharged the battery is at the time of recharging.
 If the battery is recharged when it is at 80% charge, that is considered only ⅕ a charge cycle.
 Under most instances batteries will last several years with daily use.
 Some ebikes, like the Tern GSD, have optional second batteries that will double the range.